arshiya-anjum-24/Action-Recognition-System/README.md

 # Action-Recognition-System
 Group project to preprocess the Weizmann Human Action Dataset by separating mixed image/text data into specific action folders and generating a combined video using OpenCV.
 Implemented folder-based action classification and natural sorting of frames for accurate sequence rendering.

+##  Dataset Disclaimer

+This project uses the [Weizmann Human Action Dataset](https://www.kaggle.com/datasets/dcsyanwq/weizmann-dataset), which is publicly available for academic research purposes.
+The dataset is **not included in this repository** and is **not covered by the MIT license** applied to this code.

+Please refer to the official Weizmann website for usage terms and licensing.

 ## Dataset Description

 - Total files: **1500** (image + text files)